 A trigger point is a hyperirritable spot that is painful.
 It is called a trigger point because it "triggers" a painful response.
 But a trigger point is more than a tender nodule.
 It affects not only the muscle where the trigger point is located, but also causes "referred pain" in tissues supplied by nerves.
 Trigger points are located in a taut band of muscles fibers.
 The trigger point is the most tender point in the band.
 The therapist will locate and deactivate them using finger pressure.

-Feel free to contact our office if you have any questions or would like to schedule an appointment with one of our therapist.
-We offer massage therapy 7 days a week by appointment only.
+Feel free to contact our office if you have any questions or would like to schedule an appointment with one of our therapists.
+We offer massage therapy 6 days a week by appointment only.